ezsystems/commerce-documentation/docs/cookbook/language_switcher.md

 # Language switcher

-eZ Commerce comes with a language switcher functionality, if your shop supports multiple siteaccesses because of the multilingualism.
-You can easily switch the language in the shop by clicking on the language in the language switcher list.
+If your shop supports multiple language SiteAccesses, you can use the built-in language switcher function.

-If user clicks on another language from the list, he will be redirected to the same page with the appropriate language.
+If a user clicks on a language in the switcher list, they are redirected to the same page in the appropriate language.

 ![](img/language_switcher_1.png)

-## Technical background

-### Configuration
+## Configuration

-The siteaccess and languages are configured in ezplatform.yml
+SiteAccesses and languages are configured in `ezplatform.yml`:

 ``` yaml
 ezpublish: